 The American Express Cobalt card has been receiving a lot of attention since its fall 2017 launch, and with good reason: it’s an extremely compelling offer. $10/month for a card that gets you 5x the points on food and drink purchases in Canada and 2x the points on travel purchases anywhere in the world is an excellent deal.

 If you don’t want to read this entire post, here’s the gist:

-We recommend applying for both the Cobalt Card and the Platinum Card to maximize both your travel options and your statement savings.
+We recommend applying for both the Amex Cobalt Card and the Amex Platinum Card to maximize both your travel options and your statement savings.

 The question is…why?

-The American Express Cobalt card is the first and only American Express card to offer a monthly fee in lieu of an annual fee.
+The Amex Cobalt card is the first and only American Express card to offer a monthly fee in lieu of an annual fee.
 It’s marketed at millennials and near-millennials, so if you fit either of these, you’ll definitely want to give the Cobalt card a closer look.

 Normally, I recommend using your American Express points on flights, since you can get exceptional deals like these that we mention in our post on the Platinum Card: